maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Creates a new instance of hildon_caption widget, with a specific control and image.
 Note: Clicking on a focused caption will trigger the activate signal.
 The default behaviour for the caption's activate signal is to call gtk.Widget.activate on it's control.

-        :param group: a :class:`GtkSizeGroup` for controlling the size of related captions, Can be None
+        :param group: a :class:`gtk.SizeGroup` for controlling the size of related captions, Can be None

         :param value: the caption text to accompany the text entry.
 The widget makes a copy of this text.